Rehan-MALAK/Lenovo_Thinkpad_X201/README.md

 ```
   Package        BIOS (BIOS ID)  ECP       (ECP ID)             Rev.  Issue Date
   -------------- --------------- -----------------------------  ----  ----------
   1.40-1.15/1.15 1.40 (6QET70WW) 1.15/1.15 (6QHT34WW/6SHT34WW)  01    2013/06/21
                                            (8VHT34WW)
 ```
+Two methods that did not work or too complicated :

-Don't use the geteltorino (genisoimage Debian package) method + F12 (boot on USB key) otherwise you will just have a "Missing operating system" !
+  - the "geteltorino (genisoimage Debian package) + F12 (boot on USB key)" method  => "Missing operating system" !

-Don't use the backup the first 100M of the hard disk and create a new partition with memdisk + bios upgrade, it is not needed !
+  - the "backup + new partition at the beginning of the hard disk method  with memdisk + bios upgrade" method => not needed !

 Instead we will just tell grub2 where to find memdisk + bios upgrade program on your current Linux root partition.
 (Don't mixed up with the geteltorino-ed file otherwise you will have a "MEMDISK: image too big to load" or something close)